x-idian/www/x-idian/content/services/product-development/03-why-us/02-experience.md

 ---
-title: "Data Strategy and Management"
+title: "Experience"
-contentSize: 3
+contentSize: 4
+imageFirst: true
 image: images/blog/blog-details-image.jpg
-imageSize: 9
+imageSize: 8
 ---

 Not only have we built our own specialised products, but we have helped customers over